Tofu with thai red curry sauce (vegan)

 METHOD

-• Make the barley.
+3. Make the barley.
 Boil 3 cups of water and put barley in the boiling water.
-Turn down and let cook for 1 hour without cover.
+Turn the heat down and cook for 1 hour without cover.

-• Add drained sauerkraut, thyme spring, caraway seeds, bay leaves.
+6. Add the drained sauerkraut, thyme spring, caraway seeds, bay leaves.
 Cover with stock.
 Cook for 1 hour.

 enjoy!